SumiSastri/dev-blogs/docs/big-data/part-1-what-is-big-data.md

 Within the Apache Software Foundation ecosystem, tools such as Apache Spark, an in-memory distributed processing engine; Apache Flink, which supports both streaming and batch data processing; Apache Kafka, a real-time data-streaming platform; and Apache Hive and Presto/Trino, SQL engines for querying large datasets, have become widely used.

-Beyond Hadoop-based tools, NoSQL databases such as MongoDB, Cassandra, and Redis have emerged, along with graph databases and graph-based query engines for relationship-driven analytics.
+Beyond Hadoop-based tools, NoSQL databases such as MongoDB, Cassandra, and Redis have emerged.
+Fraph databases such as Neo4J, and graph-based query engines are now being used for storing and querying highly interconnected data.
 Kubernetes-based data platforms now provide scalable, container-oriented data-pipeline orchestration, further advancing the big-data landscape.

 Major cloud providers have also reshaped the industry.
-For example, Amazon, which began as an online bookstore, is now one of the largest data-platform providers, offering cloud-native data warehousing solutions such as Amazon Redshift.
-Additionally, Snowflake has become a leading cloud-based data warehouse, contributing to the shift toward scalable, elastic, cloud-driven analytics platforms.
+For example, Amazon, which began as an online bookstore, is is the largest cloud service provider, overtaking its rivals google and Microsoft Azure.
+AWS (Amazon Web Services) is now a data-platform provider offering cloud-native data warehousing solutions such as Redshift and Snowflake a cloud-based data warehouse,  competing with googles' Big Query and contributing to the shift toward scalable, elastic, cloud-driven analytics platforms.

 ## Evolution of big data: past, present & future